- Interstate Connectivity

 |Chicago, IL||721 Miles|

-The Charlottesville Albemarle Regional Airport (CHO) provides direct, daily flights to Atlanta, Charlotte, Chicago, New York City, Orlando, Philadelphia, and Washington, DC via American Airlines, Delta Airlines, U.S. Airways, United Airlines, and Allegiant.
+The Charlottesville Albemarle Regional Airport (CHO) provides direct, daily flights to Atlanta, Charlotte, Chicago, New York City, Philadelphia, and Washington, DC via American Airlines, Delta Airlines, and United Airlines.
 Other airports in the region include the Culpeper Regional Airport, the Gordonsville Municipal Airport, the Louisa County Airport/Freeman Field, and the Orange County Airport.

 Central Virginia also offers access to Dulles International Airport and its 49 direct destinations and 420 international departures weekly as well as Reagan National Airport, Richmond International Airport, and Baltimore/Washington International Airport.